IoT application development

 The Internet of Things – bringing together physical objects via the internet and enabling them to take actions under our control and supervision via a smart application.
 A new level of connectivity that started to gain momentum in the last 5 years, now already supporting smart networks and generating a collection of related innovative services and technologies, holding infinite promises for the future.

 Does IoT make sense for my business?

 It isn’t straightforward to figure out what you need to do to win at IoT.
-It is a still relatively new technology and as with every new concept, there is a lack of use cases or success stories, thus discouraging corporate leaders looking to innovate.
+It is a still relatively new technology and as with every new concept, there is a lack of use cases or applications ideas, thus discouraging decision makers looking to innovate.

-Nevertheless, IoT applications and use cases transforming productivity are increasing quickly across industries.
+Nevertheless, IoT applications and opportunities transforming productivity are increasing quickly across industries.
 For example, by connecting fleet vehicles to the internet, operators can remotely monitor the vehicles for defects, apply predictive maintenance and thus reducing downtime events and unexpected costs.

 One of our customers, a producer of automotive systems, has moved from IoT-curious to offering a wide array of options to remotely supervise a vehicle, implementing IoT technologies that enable location tracking, fault diagnostics, maintenance and monitoring in 18 months since first getting in touch with us.